Types Of Stress in Children

 Stressful situations activate the body’s alert systems.
-The resulting fight-or-flight response generates physiologic effects such as an increase in respirations, heart rate, blood pressure, overall oxygen consumption and the release of stress hormone.
+The resulting fight-or-flight response generates physiologic effects such as an increase in respiration, heart rate, blood pressure, overall oxygen consumption, and the release of stress hormones.

 The stress response to positive and tolerable stressors is transient.
 Once the stressor is gone, the body returns to its baseline state.

-While positive and tolerable stress can promote a child’s development, toxic stress can damage various parts of the brain architecture3.
-The adverse impact of stress on a developing brain include the followings.
+While positive and tolerable stress can promote a child’s development, toxic stress can damage various parts of the brain’s architecture3.
+The adverse impact of stress on a developing brain includes the following.

 Impaired Cognition, Learning, And Memory

-Toxic stress results in increased release of stress hormones, such as cortisol.
-Sustained high cortisol levels can cause the learning and memory center (hippocampus)4, and the executive function center (prefrontal cortex)5 to shrink, impairing the child’s cognitive development.
-The resulting cognitive deficits and poor impulse control can continue into adulthood6.
+Toxic stress results in an increased release of stress hormones, such as cortisol.
+Sustained high cortisol levels can cause the learning and memory center (hippocampus)3, and the executive function center (prefrontal cortex)4 to shrink, impairing the child’s cognitive development.
+The resulting cognitive deficits and poor impulse control can continue into adulthood5.

 Overactive Stress Response

 Repetitive and prolonged activation of stress response systems causes the emotional center in the brain (limbic system) to grow and become overactive.
-As a result, children who grow up with toxic stress are more anxious7 or aggressive8.
-They often suffer from emotional dysregulation9.
+As a result, children who grow up with toxic stress are more anxious6 or aggressive7.
+They often suffer from emotional dysregulation8.

 Children who grow up with toxic stress are at a higher risk for chronic health conditions such as heart disease.
-They tend to have lower sense of well-being, more work-related problems and premature death by as much as 20 years earlier9.
+They tend to have a lower sense of well-being, more work-related problems, and premature death by as much as 20 years earlier8.

 Toxic stress is very damaging to a child’s physical and mental health.
-Early experience of toxic stress can have serious consequences on the child’s lifelong health.
+Stress in early childhood can have serious consequences on the child’s lifelong health.

 Research shows that there are an estimated 8,755,000 child victims in this country.
 That means over 1 out of 7 children between the ages of 2 and 17 years have experienced maltreatment2.

 However, severe child maltreatment is not the only source of toxic stress.
-Dysfunctional families, caregiver substance abuse, family economic hardship, domestic abuse, bullying, and food insecurity can also result in toxic stress11.
+Dysfunctional families, caregiver substance abuse, economic hardship, family stress, domestic abuse, bullying, and food insecurity can also result in toxic stress10.